medizininformatik-initiative/Projectathon6-miracum1/README.md

 Added count parameter to config and updated fhir query to drop warnings related to new updates in FHIRCRACKr.
 Fix for issue #18

+#### Feb 17, 2023
+Searching for single ICD code in every requests.
+Fix for issue #19

 ## 2022 Step 1 - Select Abfrage

 ## Verwendung Step1